Information on Iceland – Nordic languages as second languages

 Initial Assessment and Placement Procedures

-Preschool level is the first level of the educational system in Iceland.
-The attendance is not compulsory.
-In some preschools, children as young as one year can be admitted, yet usually children start attending preschool around the age of two.
+Preschool is the first level of the educational system in Iceland.
+Attendance is not compulsory.
+In some preschools, children as young as one year can be admitted, but children usually start at around the age of two.
 Preschools are administered by municipalities.
 Placement procedures in different municipalities differ.
 In some municipalities, children of asylum seekers who have not yet received their personal identification number, can be admitted to preschools.

 Access to Other Forms of Language Learning Support

 Literacy in preschools is acquired through play and general work.
-Children can be eligible to speech therapy which takes place inside or outside of preschool.
+Children can be eligible for speech therapy, which takes place inside or outside of preschool.

 Staff Competencies Required to Teach Icelandic as a Second Language

-Preschool teachers must attain the Master of Education M.Ed.) or Master of Teaching (MT) degree in an Icelandic university and receive a teacher licence.
+Preschool teachers must attain the Master of Education (M.Ed.) or Master of Teaching (MT) degree in an Icelandic university and receive a teaching licence.
 During their studies, they acquire general teacher competencies.
-Icelandic as a second language is not specifically taught on the preschool level in Iceland; Icelandic acquisition is integrated into the daily schedule.
+Icelandic as a second language is not specifically taught at the preschool level in Iceland, but the acquisition of Icelandic is integrated into the daily schedule.

 L2 Courses in Teacher Training

-One university course, Language development in preschool, is compulsory for B.Ed. students in the preschool teacher education program at the University of Iceland.
-On the graduate level, specialization in Language and literacy is available.
-Elective courses about teaching Icelandic as a second language are available, i.e., Language development, Teaching Icelandic as a second language, Multilingualism and literacy
+One university course – Language Development in Preschool– is compulsory for B.Ed. students in the preschool teacher education programme at the University of Iceland.
+At the graduate level, specialization in Language and Literacy is available.
+Elective courses about teaching Icelandic as a second language are available, i.e., Language development, Teaching Icelandic as a Second Language, and Multilingualism and Literacy

 Primary and Lower Secondary School